top of page

 X1 WORDMARK - white.png

-X1 Robotics designs robots from the ground up, a process which requires knowledge of mechanical engineering, electrical engineering and computer science.
-Students that join a project are typically exposed to fields other than their own, ranging from mechanical design to electrical controls to computer vision and more.
-Though a part of ASME, we welcome all engineering majors!
-X1 is recommended for students with some level of project experience in their field of interest.
+X1 specializes in interdisciplinary integration as we design robots from the ground up, a process that requires knowledge of mechanical engineering, electrical engineering, and computer science.
+Students on our team are typically exposed to fields other than their own, ranging from mechanical design to electrical controls to computer vision and more.
+X1 is recommended for students with some prior project experience in their field of interest.

-To learn more about the project, contact our X1 leads at x1.asmebruins@gmail.com!
+To learn more about the team, contact our X1 leads at x1.asmebruins@gmail.com and follow us on Instagram @X1robotics!

 Screenshot 2020-11-29 235128.jpg